-For a full copy of the behaviour policy, please see the link at the bottom of this page.
+For a full copy of the behaviour policy, please see the link at the bottom of this page (NB: This includes an addendum regarding Covid19)

 All staff use every available opportunity to enhance children’s self-esteem.
 Staff, parents and the wider community encourage all children to adhere to the school rules.
 Children are taught to work co-operatively and form sound, respectful relationships.
 Every member of staff in school has a personal interest in our children and we all seek to educate them to have respect and concern for everyone in our community.
 We expect excellent behaviour and our children are taught to be polite and courteous.
 A copy of this policy is available for anyone to read on our website and is available from school.
 We use a wide range of rewards for good behaviour.
 Our aim is to raise children’s self-esteem and to enable them to develop and exercise self-discipline and respect for others.
 We expect children to behave sensibly, thoughtfully and with care for themselves and others in the school community.